QuickBooks Blog

 With mobile payment apps and digital wallets becoming commonplace for B2C transactions, they will likely be increasingly popular for B2B payments.
 This includes popular payment apps, such as Venmo and PayPal, as well as digital wallets, like Apple Pay and Samsung Pay.

-According to Juniper Research, over 60% of the global population will likely use digital wallets in 2026.
+According to Juniper Research, 5.8 billion people worldwide will use digital wallets by 2029.

 To help your small business stay ahead of this trend, you may want to consider using payment software that accepts these popular forms of B2B payment.